 So what if it takes a little bit longer than a digital message?
 It is so very worth it for both you and your lucky recipient.
 I bet you will find that you love it more than you expected.

 Just wait until you get a reply in the mail.
-It will be so exciting receiving a letter that isn’t a bill!
+It will be so exciting to receive a letter that isn’t a bill!
 So get out there and start writing some awesome letters to people!

 United States